 We start saving data in HDFS using avro format.
 In previous post we have discussed about forward and backward compatibility of avro schemas.
-How to use this concept in praxis?
+How to use this concept?

 If you follow rules for backward/forward compatibility for avro schemas, you can still use old version of case classes jar in case of schema changes.
 This will make maintenance of code easy task.
 You should not update your application after every schema changes.

 Summarizing, to make development easy you can provide case classes for data stored in HDFS.
 It can be different versions of such models, but application can use each of them, if you follow rules for schema creation.
 Case classes is an analog of ORM in big data world.